Updated by Bobby

-In this review I'll do a ratings breakdown first (which I setup after writing the entire article) then go through pricing, signup, and the interior of the Guitareo program.
+In this review I'll do a ratings breakdown first (which I setup after writing the entire article) then go through pricing, signup, and program's interior.

 If you have questions, feel free to drop those in the comments section at the bottom of the page.

 1. Content Quantity

 Compare to Similar Programs

 If you're looking for more help, information about other the recommendations mentioned above or other options, I've cataloged a lot of information about online guitar lesson resources I recommend that might be helpful to you.

 Guitareo has reduced their monthly and yearly price, now offering two different subscriptions, which you can find at the bottom of their membership page: